FerUy/naikeri-jdiameter/README.md

 # Naikeri jDiameter
-> Naikeri jDiameter is cloned from [RestComm jSS7](https://github.com/RestComm/jdiameter) from which we have added a set of improvements and new features listed in a later section of this file.
+> Naikeri jDiameter is cloned from [RestComm jDiameter](https://github.com/RestComm/jdiameter) from which we have added a set of improvements and new features listed in a later section of this file.

-RestComm jDiameter Stack and Services

 ## Introduction